thirdbyte/androcker/README.md

 + Internet.
 + `curl`, `wget` & `iputils-ping` must be installed.
 + Docker must be installed and the user must be present in the `docker` group.
 + Genymotion must be installed.
+A device must be created with drozer agent and frida server installed.

 ## Installation